mitodl/mitxonline/docs/source/configuration/ecommerce.rst

 ####################

 1. Log into MITxOnline Django Admin.
 2. Under Ecommerce, open Products and create a new Product.
 Set *Content type* to Course Run and *Object Id* to the ID of the course run you created earlier (it's probably 1 if you're working from a new install).
-Price should ideally be set to a non-zero value.
+Price should ideally be set to a non-zero value, that is less than $999, in RC/Sandbox environments.
 Description needs to be filled in but can be anything - for clarity, it's recommended to use the course name.
 Make sure Is active is checked.

 You should now be able to enroll in the upgraded course.